 scheme: "https://"

-You only need to set /pspdfkit/storage/s3/host if you’re using S3-compatible storage with a custom URL.
+Set host only if you use S3-compatible storage with a custom URL.

-If you aren’t providing access to your bucket using an underlying instance profile(opens in a new tab), IAM role for a service account(opens in a new tab), pod-level IAM role association(opens in a new tab), or any other authorization propagation, you might need to set up credentials.
+If you don’t provide bucket access through an instance profile(opens in a new tab), IAM role for a service account(opens in a new tab), pod-level IAM role association(opens in a new tab), or another inherited authorization method, create credentials manually.

 Terminal window